thecodingmachine/kickoff-docker-php/README.md

 * if `WITH_XDEBUG=1`, it will enable Xdebug on the apache container.
 We also recommend to enable it only for your development environment!
 * if `WITH_SSL=1`, it will enable SSL on the NGINX container.
 Make sure that you have defined the correct path to your certifications in `CERTS_PATH`!
-* you will find more information on how to make SSL work here: https://github.com/jwilder/nginx-proxy#ssl-support.
-Also, if you're using SSL Certificate Chains, we advise you to read the official NGINX documentation: https://www.nginx.com/resources/admin-guide/nginx-ssl-termination/#cert_chains!
+* you will find more information on how to make SSL work here: https://github.com/jwilder/nginx-proxy#ssl-support
+* if you're using SSL Certificate Chains, we advise you to read the official NGINX documentation: https://www.nginx.com/resources/admin-guide/nginx-ssl-termination/#cert_chains

 Good :smiley:?
 Now open the file located at `/etc/hosts` (on MacOS / Linux) and add the following line at the end of the file: